DevCycleHQ/AI-Prompts-And-Rules/install-prompts/javascript-openfeature.md

    - Check that your SDK key is correctly set (client SDK key)
    - Verify the context has a valid `targetingKey`

-2. **Feature flags returning default values only:**
+2. **Hooks returning default values only:**

    - Confirm the provider has finished initializing
-   - Check that your feature flags are properly configured in DevCycle dashboard
-   - Verify the user context is set correctly
+   - Verify the user context is set correctly with targetingKey

 3. **TypeScript errors:**